 My friend needed assistance creating a financial plan and asked if I could help.

-I told her creating plans isn’t our focus—we manage portfolios for investors seeking better returns.
+I told her creating plans isn’t our focus—we manage portfolios for investors seeking aggressive growth.
 But I could definitely help her find someone good.
 I gave her four ideas right up front:

 1) Work with a Registered Investment Advisor (RIA).